fusepool/fusepool-ecs/README.md

 Uploading a content works like this:

-$ curl.exe -X POST -u "admin:admin" -H "Content-Type: text/plain" -d
+$ curl -X POST -u "admin:admin" -H "Content-Type: text/plain" -d
 @council_of_europe.txt http://localhost:8080/ecs/

 The response will look like this